OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-12.md

 ## 1 Chronicles 12:5

-> Eluzai, Jerimoth, Bealiah, Shemariah, Shephatiah the Haruphite,
+> Eluzai, Jerimoth, Bealiah, Shemariah, Shephatiah from Haruph,

 ---

 ## 1 Chronicles 12:6

-> Elkanah, Isshiah, Azarel, Joezer, and Jashobeam, the Korahites,
+> Elkanah, Isshiah, Azarel, Joezer, and Jashobeam, from the Korahites,

 ---

 ## 1 Chronicles 12:7

-> and Joelah and Zebadiah, the sons of Jeroham of Gedor.
+> along with Joelah and Zebadiah, sons of Jeroham of Gedor.

 ---